tirthajyoti/Stats-Maths-with-Python/README.md

+# Statistics and scientific computing with Python
+General statistics, mathematical programming, and numerical/sceintific computing scripts and notebooks in Python

 ### Please feel free to [connect with me here on LinkedIn](https://www.linkedin.com/in/tirthajyoti-sarkar-2127aa7/) if you are interested in data science and like to connect.

 ----